Arzuparreta/Arzuparreta/README.md

 ### Maintaining / improving:
 - [**synesthetic-visualizer**](https://github.com/Arzuparreta/synesthetic-visualizer): The only audio visualizer that represents harmonic relationships and harmonic (dissonace-to-tartini) movement through time.
 Extremely beautiful and written in rust so it runs faultessly even on my dual-core thinkpad.
 - [**remove-multi-titles**](https://github.com/Arzuparreta/remove-multi-titles-yt): Firefox/Chrome extension that stops youtube from testing A/B titles.
 The browser pins the first title you see and always shows the same.
 Very simple implementation with absulute minimal memory consupmtion.
 Available on the official extension stores.

+#### Not that worth mentioning:
+- [docker-reader](https://github.com/Arzuparreta/docker-reader): Self hosted book library manager + multi device layout web reader with notes and all that shit.
+- [fish-echo-alias](https://github.com/Arzuparreta/fish-echo-alias): Plugin to ech cleanly the value of an alias as a string.
+For fish (ewwww).